threadi/wp-personio-integration-light/readme.md

 ## Check for WordPress VIP Coding Standards

-Hint: this check runs against the VIP-GO-platform, which is not our target for this plugin.
+Hint: this check runs against the VIP-GO platform, which is not our target for this plugin.
 Many warnings can be ignored.

 ### Run